FAQ - Competitors

 Yes, but we encourage you to do so only if your team has the capabilities for each category.
 While we will take it into consideration, we cannot guarantee that teams will receive their top choice, so be prepared compete in any category you put in your application.

 Q5: How many teams will compete in January and where?

-Eight teams will compete within each of the categories with a total of 24 teams gathering to compete in The Garage at Tech Square in midtown Atlanta.
+About eight teams will compete within each of the categories with no more than 24 total teams gathering to compete in The Garage at Tech Square in midtown Atlanta.

 Food, beverages, and snacks will be provided.

 Competitors are highly encouraged to work from The Garage.

 Q6: How will you determine which teams to invite as competitors?

 We seek teams comprised of individuals that demonstrate the ability to create cohesive ideas and solutions in a limited time.

 Q7: Does our team need to have worked together before?

 Not necessarily.
 We will use previous collaborations as a tiebreaker element when making our selections.